-Dr. Sims is currently seeking Ph.D. students to begin in the Fall term of 2014.
+Dr. Sims is seeking Ph.D. students to begin in the Fall term of 2016.
 If you are a talented undergraduate with a passion for studying the human mind you are encouraged to contact Dr. Sims by email.
 Our research lab is especially interested in individuals with an interest or background in applying quantitative and computational methods to understand human cognition.
 See the research descriptions on this site for an idea of ongoing projects and possibilities.

 Drexel Laboratory for Adaptive Cognition

-At the most basic level, our laboratory is interested in answering the following question: How is the brain able to efficiently accomplish complex goals in an uncertain world?
+Our laboratory is interested in answering the following question: How is the brain able to efficiently accomplish complex goals in an uncertain world?

 This fundamental question spans multiple areas of cognitive science: decision-making, learning from feedback, perception, and motor control.
 Even a seemingly simple task like reaching to pick up a glass of water involves solving tremendous challenges: the brain must compensate for time-delayed and uncertain sensory signals, and process this information extremely rapidly to control a noisy and error-prone motor system.
 Similarly, when we look at a photograph and try to remember some particular detail, we face a complex challenge as the capacity of visual memory is severely limited.
 Therefore the brain faces a decision regarding what visual information to attend to, what to ignore, and how best to store it in memory in order to achieve our goals.
 These examples illustrate that low-level perception, memory, and basic motor control all involve complex forms of decision-making under uncertainty.
 Our laboratory is interested in understanding these processes.